digidotcom/xbee-python/doc/user_doc/discovering_the_xbee_network.rst

 Notify new discovered nodes
 '''''''''''''''''''''''''''

-To get notifications when nodes are discovered, you must provide a callback before starting the discovery process using the ``add_device_discovered_callback()`` method.
+To get notifications when nodes are discovered, provide a callback before starting the discovery process using the ``add_device_discovered_callback()`` method.

 **Add a callback to device discovered event**